Cloud Migration – Security Risks and How to Mitigate Them

 • Define and implement a proper access control matrix based on user roles and permissions.

-• Identify and segregate all cloud resources per business criticality and apply relevant access controls.
+• Identify and clearly segregate all cloud resources as per business criticality and apply relevant access controls.

 • Apply strong data security access controls regardless of the chosen cloud model.